Justice for All

 Justice for Indigenous People

-Gen Z believes in justice for indigenous people.
+Gen Z believes in justice for Indigenous people.
 The ACLU of New Mexico defines indigenous justice as “the freedom and ability of Indigenous people to exercise their rights and sovereignty over themselves, their people, and their land.
 This includes the freedom to engage in traditional ways of governing, being, healing, and knowing while also learning and celebrating culture, language, tradition, and heritage by ceremonies and other practices.”
-The United States has committed far too many atrocities against indigenous people, and this goal is the bare minimum we can do to begin to heal these deep wounds.
+The United States has committed far too many atrocities against Indigenous people, and this goal is the bare minimum we can do to begin to heal these deep wounds.

 Police Accountability & Redefining Public Safety

 Our current solution to public safety is not working.
 Despite the endless amounts of money that local, state, and federal governments invest in policing, it is not having the desired effect in reducing crime.
 We must invest in community-based solutions that address the root causes of crime instead of investing in over-policing.
 Additionally, we must institute better systems for holding police accountable.
-Their job is not easy, nor should these many responsibilities be placed on them, but they have to be held accountable if they fail to do their job or they abuse their position.
-Ultimately, we must rethink what the characteristics are of a world that would make us safer.
+Their job is not easy, nor should this many responsibilities be placed on them, but they have to be held accountable if they fail to do their job or abuse their position.
+Ultimately, we must rethink what the characteristics are of a world that would make us more safe.

 No More War